twilio-labs/paste/.changeset/orange-dodos-brake.md

 '@twilio-paste/core': patch
 ---

-[Topbar] fix column gap in topbar actions
+[Topbar] style adjustment to the column-gap in TopbarActions